yiyuan-he/aws-otel-dotnet-instrumentation/README.md

 ### Building Locally

-To build the dll files for the `AWS.OpenTelemetry.AutoInstrumentation` project, just run
+To build the dll files for the `AWS.Distro.OpenTelemetry.AutoInstrumentation` project, just run

 ```sh
 dotnet build
 ```

-This will build the dll under `src/AWS.OpenTelemetry.AutoInstrumentation/bin/Debug/net8.0`.
+This will build the dll under `src/AWS.Distro.OpenTelemetry.AutoInstrumentation/bin/Debug/net8.0`.

 ### Building For Release